Robots that Evolve with Us: Modular Co-Design for Personalization, Adaptability, and Sustainability: Findings

 \section{Findings}

-Displayed in Figure \ref{fig:drawing01}, \ref{fig:drawing02} and \ref{fig:drawing03}, we present a total of 65 sketches produced across the two workshops: 45 sketches from 15 participants in Workshop 1, and 20 sketches from 8 participants in Workshop 2.
+We present a total of 65 sketches produced across the two workshops: 45 sketches from 15 participants in Workshop 1, and 20 sketches from 8 participants in Workshop 2.
+The complete collection of sketches is shown in Appendix ~\ref{appendix:all_sketches}.
+In the main text, we focus on selected, annotated examples to illustrate how participants used modular configurations to realize personalization, adaptability, and sustainability.
 It was noted that P22$_{\text{66/F}}$ preferred a stable look and therefore kept the same design across childhood, adulthood, and older adulthood.
 P23$_{\text{81/F}}$ only completed the older adulthood stage due to time constraints.

 Our study highlights that modular design functions not only as a technical mechanism but as a design strategy for enabling personalization, adaptability, and sustainability.
 These qualities often appeared interlinked in participants’ designs and reflections, rather than existing as isolated concerns.
 In the following sections, we present three dimensions where modularity played a critical role in shaping participants’ visions of robots across life stages.